Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Expired renewal:

-- ⚠️ Training required if expired >1 year
+- Training required if expired more than 1 year

-- ⚠️ Treated as new application if >3 years
+- Treated as a new application if more than 3 years

 Last updated: February 16, 2026 Questions?
 Email support@chlprep.com